DaniG13/my-projects/README.md

 * **Summer of Science: Nanomaterials**
 A summer long literature review of the thermodynamics, kinetics, surface effects and quantum effects at the nanoscale.
 Also includes spectroscopic characterisation techniques and a study on the applications of graphene.
 [Final Report](https://github.com/DaniG13/my-projects/blob/main/Nanomaterials_Report.pdf)
 ## Course Projects
-* **Seminar: Shape Memory Effect in Nitinol (ongoing)**
+* **Seminar: Shape Memory Alloys and Applications in Wing Morphing**
 A literature survey on the phase transformations and thermomechanical properties of Ni-Ti Shape memory alloys.
-[Midterm Report](https://github.com/DaniG13/my-projects/blob/main/Shape_Memory_Midterm.pdf)
+Qualitative case studies of select research of applications of SMAs in wing morphing.
+[Report](https://github.com/DaniG13/my-projects/blob/main/Seminar_Final_%20Report.pdf) [Presenation](https://github.com/DaniG13/my-projects/blob/main/SMA%20Seminar%20Presentation.pptx)
+* **Isostrain and Isostress Analysis of PLA** * Mechanical testing of PLA in isostress, isostrain and intermediate orientation at various temperatures.
+Used results to generate an approximate anisotropic failure model (using Hill Yield Criterion) in Ansys Mechanical [Presentation](https://github.com/DaniG13/my-projects/blob/main/PLA_Presentation.pptx)

+* **Hydrogen Storage in Spherical Media** *
+Modelled the diffusion limited storage of hydrogen for spherical granules

 * **Zn-S-O Predominance Diagram**
 Plotting the Zn-S-O predominance diagram (using matplotlib library) for the process of roasting of sphalerite in the extraction of Zn.
 [Code](https://github.com/DaniG13/my-projects/blob/main/Predominance_Code.py) [Report](https://github.com/DaniG13/my-projects/blob/main/Predominance_Report.pdf)